qwertme/tamboon-rails/README.md

 ## Setup

+Install docker and docker-compose

+Then run `docker-compose build` to build docker from Dockerfiles in project.
+In the next step you need to create database `docker-compose run --rm rails rake db:create db:migrate` For test env. you can run `docker-compose run --rm rails sh -c "RAILS_ENV=test rake db:create db:migrate"`

+To run  the tests you can use that command `docker-compose exec rails sh -c "RAILS_ENV=test rake test"`

 This app provides a way for merit makers to donate money to a charity of their choosing using their credit card.